DeloitteDigitalUK/jira-agile-metrics/README.md

 Note: the "Blocked Days" calculation relies on the "Flagged" feature in JIRA, showing the total number of days (rounded up to the nearest whole day) that each ticket was flagged as impeded.
+Impediments raised whilst the ticket is in the backlog or done do not count.

 ### Cumulative Flow Diagram (CFD)